Top 20 Texas Hold ‘em Books You Need To Read ASAP

 16. Poker Math That Matters – Owen Gaines

 SUMMARY: a simple breakdown of complicated poker math

 This is the first book on the list that concentrates precisely on the math part of poker.

-Since this is a numbers game, there is no way you can become a winning player without understanding these concepts, and Owen Gaines does a good job explaining it in a simple way.
+Since this is a numbers game, there is no way you can become a winning player without understanding these concepts, and Owen Gaines does a good job of explaining it in a simple way.

 It covers absolutely everything you could think of on the topic.

-Starting from pot odds, implied odds, and equity calculations, Gaines moves to explain expected value calculations and shares simple rules to make this whole learning process much easier.
+Starting from pot odds, implied odds, and equity calculations, Gaines moves to explain expected value (EV) calculations and shares simple rules to make this whole learning process much easier.

 He also covers the math behind various plays, such as set mining, semi-bluffing, hero calling, and much more.